2008 French Open – Women's singles

 Ana Ivanovic defeated Dinara Safina in the final, 6–4, 6–3 to win the women's singles tennis title at the 2008 French Open.
 It was her first and only major singles title.
-With the win, Ivanovic also became the world No. 1; Maria Sharapova, Jelena Janković and Svetlana Kuznetsova were also in contention for the top ranking.
-Ivanovic dropped only one set during the tournament, to Janković in the semifinals.
+Ivanovic attained the world No. 1 singles ranking for the first time by reaching the final; Maria Sharapova, Jelena Janković and Svetlana Kuznetsova were also in contention for the top position.

 Justine Henin was the three-time reigning champion and reigning world No. 1, but she retired from the sport in May 2008.
 This left Serena Williams as the only former French Open champion in the draw; when Williams was defeated in the third round by Katarina Srebotnik, a first-time French Open champion was guaranteed.

-Safina reached the final after having come back from a set and match point down in both her fourth round and quarterfinal matches, against Sharapova and Elena Dementieva, respectively.
+Safina reached the final after having come back from a set and match point down in both of her fourth round and quarterfinal matches, against Sharapova and Elena Dementieva, respectively.

-This was also the first major main draw appearance for future world No. 2 and two-time Wimbledon champion Petra Kvitová, who lost to Kaia Kanepi in fourth round.
+This was the first major main draw appearance for future world No. 2 and two-time Wimbledon champion Petra Kvitová, who lost to Kaia Kanepi in fourth round.
 With that win, Kanepi became the first Estonian to reach a major quarterfinal.